brakhane/Orisa/orisa/privacy.md

 __**How can I obtain a copy of my personal data?**__

-At the moment, you'll need to contact Orisa's owner OWNER_ID; although "!ow srgraph" pretty much shows all data Orisa has stored.
+At the moment, you'll need to contact Orisa's owner OWNER_ID; although "!ow dumpsr" pretty much shows all data Orisa has stored.

 __**How can I delete my data?**__